Authority, Leadership, Role & Task:

 CONFERENCE DIRECTOR

 Barney Straus is an adventure-based therapist in private practice in Chicago, IL, where he works with individuals and groups to treat people recovering from addictions and compulsive behaviors.
 Barney is a part-time faculty member at Roosevelt University, Dept. of Psychology, Loyola University Chicago, School of Social Work, and New Mexico Highlands University, School of Social Work.
 Barney is the founder of Adventure Forward Therapy, a practice dedicated to integrating adventure into the therapeutic process.
 He is the author of Healing in Action: Adventure-Based Counseling with Therapy Groups.
-He is co-author of the 4th Edition of Group Psychotherapy with Addicted Populations.
+He is co-author of the 4th Edition of Group Psychotherapy with Addicted Populations, as well as the associated manual, Group Psychotherapy with Addicted Populations: An Experiential Manual, to be published by Routledge in 2026.
 Fellow, AGPA; Member, and Certified Consultant, AKRI; Board President, CCSGO.

 Diana Castañeda